Focus (linguistics): Selkirk and accent placement

 Because there is no rule in (14) or (15) that licenses F-marking to the direct object from any other node, the direct object parrot must be accented as indicated in bold.
 Rule (15b) allows F-marking to project from the direct object to the head verb adopted.
 Rule (15a) allows F-marking to project from the head verb to the VP adopted a parrot.
 Selkirk assumes the subject Judy is accented if F-marked as indicated in bold.

 Schwarzschild and accent placement

-Schwarzschild points out weaknesses in Selkirk’s ability to predict accent placement based on facts about the discourse.
-Selkirk’s theory says nothing about how accentuation arises in sentences with entirely old information.
+Schwarzschild points out weaknesses in Selkirk's ability to predict accent placement based on facts about the discourse.
+Selkirk's theory says nothing about how accentuation arises in sentences with entirely old information.
 She does not fully articulate the notion of discourse status and its relation to accent marking.
 Schwarzschild differs from Selkirk in that he develops a more robust model of discourse status.
 Discourse status is determined via the entailments of the context.
-This is achieved through the definition in (16):
+That is achieved through the definition in (16):